West Hartford Public Schools Logo

 Career & Technical Education (CTE)

-As comprehensive, standards-based instructional programs the focus of CTE is to enable students to demonstrate individual creativity and achievement through the use of advanced technologies and 21st century skills.
+The Career & Technical Education Department is a consortium of the Business & Financial Services, Family & Consumer Sciences and Technology & Engineering disciplines.
+As a comprehensive, standards-based instructional program, CTE focuses on enabling students to demonstrate individual creativity and achievement through the use of advanced technologies and 21st century skills.
 Through the use of Mac and PC computer labs, authentic pre-schools, culinary labs, 3D printers and manufacturing labs, CTE students cultivate skills that improve the lives of individuals, families, and communities.
-CTE students routinely participate in problem-solving activities that reflect current workplace practices and develop career awareness, time management and communication skills.
-In collaboration with School Counseling and Advisory, students will work to establish a four-year Student Success Plan (SSP) based on their career aspirations and interests.
-The SSP guides students toward skill development that aligns with college and career preparation.
-Specific career clusters and their associated pathways are highlighted below.
+Students routinely participate in problem-solving activities that reflect current workplace practices and develop career awareness, time management and communication skills.
+In collaboration with School Counseling and Advisory, students work to establish a plan based on their career aspirations and interests.
+CTE courses align to specific career pathways to help students develop interest, experience and skills for their college and career readiness.

 Brian Cohen